-Sphinx Virtuosi Sphinx Competition 2012 Junior Division first place Laureate - age 14 2011 Junior Division semi-finalist - age 13
+Sphinx Virtuosi Sphinx Competition 2012 Junior Division 1st Place Laureate - age 14 2011 Junior Division semi-finalist - age 13

 Junior Division First Place Laureate of the 2012 Annual Sphinx Competition presented by the DTE Energy Foundation.
 Ade Williams performs as part of the Sphinx Soloist Program sponsored by the GM Foundation.